Chencho Gyeltshen: Kerala Blasters

 On 31 August 2021, Gyeltshen joined Kerala Blasters on his return to the Indian Super League.
 He was included in the Blasters squad for the 2021 Durand Cup, and made his debut for the club on 21 September 2021 against Delhi FC in the Durand Cup, which they lost 1–0.
 Gyeltshen played his first league match for the club in the 2021–22 Indian Super League season opener on 19 November against ATK Mohun Bagan FC as a substitute for Sahal Abdul Samad, which they lost 4–2.
-He made his first start of the season on 23 February 2022 in the match against Hyderabad FC, which ended in a 2–1 defeat for the Blasters.
+He made his first start of the season on 23 February 2022 in the match against Hyderabad, which ended in a 2–1 defeat for the Blasters.

 Third stint in Punjab

-On 13 January 2023, Gyeltshen returned again in the I-League with RoundGlass Punjab on a season-long deal.
+On 13 January 2023, Gyeltshen returned again in the I-League with Punjab on a season-long deal.
 He was part of the team that won their second I-League title in 2022–23 season, and secured promotion to 2023–24 Indian Super League.

+Machhindra

+In March 2023, it was announced that Gyeltshen was set to sign with two-time Nepalese champions Machhindra, a club that looked to sign the player since 2014.

+Sriwijaya

+On 1 August 2023, Gyeltshen moved outside of South Asia for a second time to play in Southeast Asian country, Indonesia, by signing a contract with Liga 2 side Sriwijaya FC Palembang for the 2023–24 Liga 2 season.
+He is the first player from Bhutan to play in the Indonesian League.
+He scored a goal in his debut match against Sada Sumut on 10 September 2023 which ended with Sriwijaya winning 2–0.

+On 6 October 2024, upon his return to the club, he scored a quattrick to help his team to a 5–1 win over Persikabo 1973.